 Just because you are camping, it doesn’t have to mean sleeping in a tent that leaks wind and water and creepy crawlies.
 You can go with something that is a little more aligned with glamping.
-Teepees, hammocks, bell tents, campervans, even a cabin; all of these are totally acceptable, and all of these offer way more space and protection.
+Teepees, hammocks, bell tents, campervans with an awning, even a cabin; all of these are totally acceptable, and all of these offer way more space and protection.
 We’ve seen people with bell tents that have got double beds and sofas in them.
 Now that’s the life, right there.

 Best Bathroom Ever